- Home

 IVF/ICSI

 The difference between IVF and ICSI is how the sperm fertilizes the egg.
-In the IVF process, the egg and sperm are left in a laboratory dish to fertilize on their own.
-In ICSI process, the selected sperm is directly injected into the egg under the microscope.
+In the IVF process, the egg and sperm are left in a laboratory dish for self-fertilization.
+In the ICSI process, the selected sperm is directly injection into the egg under the microscope.

-ICSI give in satisfactory fertilization results and reduce problems with abnormal fertilization caused by eggs and sperm.
+ICSI gives satisfactory fertilization results and reduces problems with abnormal fertilization caused by eggs and sperm.
 There are the fertilization by multiple sperm and the inability of the sperm to penetrate the eggs and fertilize, etc.

 The IVF/ICSI Process

-First step, ultrasound scan and hormonal blood test are performed in day 1-3 of your period.
-Then.
-The female has received ovarian stimulation about 8-10 days to acquire multiple good quality eggs, doctors will collect eggs.
-The eggs will be transferred to a culture media and kept in an incubator.
-After waiting the eggs to mature for the right amount of time, the embryologist will inject the sperm to the egg directly.
-Fertilization will be checked 16–18 hours later.
-And embryos will be developed in the incubator until the blastocyst stage (day 5-6)
+The first step is an ultrasound scan, and hormonal blood tests are performed on days 1-3 of your period.
+Next, the female received ovarian stimulation for about 8-10 days to acquire multiple good-quality eggs after doctors collected eggs.
+The eggs were transferred to a culture media and kept in an incubator.
+After waiting for the eggs to mature for the right amount of time, the embryologist should inject the sperm into the egg directly.
+Fertilization must checked 16–18 hours after an embryo has developed in the incubator until the blastocyst stage (days 5-6)

 Embryo Transfer procedure

-Embryos may be transferred anytime between day 3 and day 5 after the retrieval of the eggs, depending on the individuals’ condition.
-Embryos can be “fresh,” that is, created from fertilized egg cells from the same menstrual cycle, or “frozen,” that is, created in a previous cycle and cryopreserved, and then thawed just before transfer, which is known as “frozen embryo transfer” (FET).
+Embryos may be transferred anytime between day 3 and day 5 after the retrieval of the eggs, depending on the individual’s condition.
+Embryos can be “fresh,” that is, created from fertilized egg cells from the same menstrual cycle, or “frozen,” that is, started in a previous cycle and cryopreserved, and then thawed just before transfer, which is known as “frozen embryo transfer” (FET).

 The success rate of IVF/ICSI